 In the 18th century, the persecution against gypsies began to subside.
 They began to move to villages and towns in Andalusia.
 They brought the music with them.
 People in the villages and towns found their music exotic and intriguing.

 Gypsies began performing at juergas, private parties for the rich.
 During this time, flamenco was strongly associated with gypsy culture.
-The majority of this growth took place within the Flamenco Triangle in what is now Cádiz province.
+The majority of this growth took place within the Flamenco Triangle, Cadiz and Seville provinces.

 The Golden Age of flamenco in the 19th century

-The “Golden Age” of flamenco occurred between about 1850-1910.
+The “Golden Age” occurred between about 1850-1910.
 During these years flamenco shows became greatly popularised.
 Flamenco bars and cafes emerged and great flamenco singers became local “celebrities”.
 This is also the time period when flamenco was divided, breaking away from the gypsy culture into different styles.
 Some of the new styles appeared as well by the influence of traditional local music or each region like “Jotas”.

 Many gypsies did not want to perform in the flamenco bars.
 The bars wanted to dictate precise times for performances and which styles/songs could be performed.
 For the gypsies, flamenco was a spontaneous and passionate art.
 They couldn’t be told what they had to perform and when to perform it.
 For this reason, non-gypsies began performing flamenco.

 The non-gypsy (payos) version of flamenco was milder.
 This mild style of flamenco became more popular and choreographed dancing was developed with it as well.
 The new version was more theatrical, a diluted flamenco show from that performed by the gypsies.

 Flamenco in the 20th Century

 The flamenco boom from the 19th century decreased in the early 20th century.
 By the 1920s, the Cante jondo style performed by the gypsies had nearly become extinct.
 At this time, flamenco mostly existed as Opera Flamenca, a very theatrical performance.
 Many people consider this time a commercial “debasement” of traditional flamenco.

 However, flamenco began to disappear entirely in the 1930s and 40s.
 Due to the Spanish civil war and World War II, Andalusia was economically devastated.
 Flamenco performances died out as people focused on survival.